WHAT TO DO IN BURANO – DAY TRIP FROM VENICE

 A ticket for 24 hours costs about 20€ (and is also valid for buses around Venice).
 A 48-hour ticket costs about 30€.

-You can buy the tickets at the tickets shops or even kiosks in and close to Venice.
+You can buy the tickets at the ticket shops or even kiosks in and close to Venice.

 You can also book a (guided) tour for about 20€ (prices vary slightly but are similar to a 24-hour ticket).
 You can book your tour here.